dilolabs/buildpack-vips/README.md

 heroku-buildpack-vips
 =====================

-A VIPS buildpack for the modern Heroku stacks.
-This stack supports the following
+A VIPS buildpack for the modern Heroku / Scalingo stacks.
+This stack supports the following stacks:
-stacks:

 - heroku-16
 - heroku-18
 - heroku-20
+- scalingo-20

 If you have problems on any of these stacks, or if a new stack comes out that is unsupported, please file an issue.